Lukanite/CP_wpvulns/README.md

 ## Notes

 Virtualbox has ruined my networking setup on my workstation multiple times, so...
 I'm not a fan.
+It's a long story.
 Created a AWS EC2 instance instead running the latest Kali (as of March 15) and installed WordPress over that (LAMP + .tar.gz).
 This is why all of the URL's are for localhost.
 Used SSH [Local Port Forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) for most of the exploits, but since Exploit 4 (Image Filename XSS) doesn't work on Windows (my workstation OS), used [X over SSH](http://people.csail.mit.edu/wentzlaf/faq/ssh_X.html) to remotely run firefox from the EC2 instance.